Alexander Radó

 Alexander Radó (also Alexander Radolfi, Sándor Kálmán Reich, Alexander Rado; born Sándor Radó, /hu/; 5 November 1899 – 20 August 1981) was a Hungarian cartographer who later became a Soviet military intelligence-agent in World War II.
 Radó was born into a middle class Jewish family in Újpest (now part of Budapest).
-He attended school in Budapest, before being drafted into the Austro-Hungarian army in 1917, where he became a communist.
-He was involved in communist regime in Hungary until it fell in 1919.
-He then fled to Austria.
-There is some uncertainty as to his movements at that point.
-One source states he moved to Germany in the autumn of 1919 to study geography and cartography, while another states he remained in Austria, where he established the ROSTO-Vienna news agency.
+He attended school in Budapest, before being drafted into the Austro-Hungarian army in 1917, where he became a radicalised communist.
+He was involved in communist regime in Hungary until it fell in 1919 and needed to flee to Austria.
 In 1921, he attended the third congress of the Communist International ("Comintern") in Moscow.

 In 1922, he married Helene Jansen an ardent communist.
 In the same year the couple moved to Leipzig.
-He created maps for Meyers Lexikon publishers, joined the KPD and in 1923 took part in the failed German October uprising in Leipzig.
-In 1924, the couple moved to the Soviet Union to work at the All-Union Society for Cultural Contacts with Abroad.
-In 1925, the couple moved to Berlin where Radó created the Geopress agency, that created maps for newspapers and German companies like Lufthansa.
-In 1933, the KPD was banned in Germany and the couple fled to Paris, where Radó established Inpress, an anti-Nazi press agency funded by the Soviet Union.
+He began working, creating maps for Meyers Lexikon publishers, joined the KPD and in 1923 took part in the failed German October uprising in Leipzig.
+In 1924, needing to leave the country, the couple moved to the Soviet Union to work at the All-Union Society for Cultural Contacts with Abroad.
+In 1925, the couple moved back to Berlin where Radó created the Geopress agency, a publisher of maps for newspapers and German companies like Lufthansa.
+In 1933, after the Reichstag Fire Decree, the KPD party was banned in Germany and the couple again had to flee, this time to Paris, where Radó established Inpress, an anti-Nazi press agency funded by the Soviet Union.
 At the same time he worked on projects for the Comintern.
-In 1936, the couple moved to Switzerland.
+In 1936, the couple again moved, to Switzerland.
 From 1936 to 1945, he was devoted to running a Soviet military intelligence organisation known as the Red Three (Rote Drei) group, as a member of the resistance (Widerstandskämpfer) to Nazi Germany.
 His codename was "DORA".